(713) 977-9000

 • Blunt Force Trauma: A direct impact to the back or a sudden jolt from a collision can cause significant trauma to the spine.
 The force of the crash can tear the outer layer of the disc or displace it entirely, leading to nerve impingement and severe pain.

-Why the L5-S1 Disc is Key in Car Accident Injuries
+L5-S1 Disc Car Accident Injuries

+L5-S1 disc injuries are a common injury after a car accident.
 The L5-S1 disc, located at the base of your spine between the last lumbar vertebra (L5) and the first sacral vertebra (S1), is particularly vulnerable to injury.
 This area endures significant stress and pressure, especially during traumatic events like car accidents.
 Here’s why it’s frequently affected:

 • High Stress Zone: The L5-S1 region supports much of your body’s weight and allows for flexibility, making it prone to injury.